MP for Braintree

 Shadow Secretary of State for Housing, Communities and Local Government

 Sir James Cleverly is a Conservative MP for Braintree, first elected in 2015.
-He has held several senior government roles, including Foreign Secretary, Home Secretary and Education Secretary, and as of 2025 serves as the Shadow Secretary of State for Housing, Communities and Local Government.
+He has held a string of senior government roles, including Foreign Secretary and Home Secretary, and since July 2025 has been the Shadow Secretary of State for Housing, Communities and Local Government.

 Generated 21 February 2026